yagmurakarken/kuacc-guide/How do I copy data to the HPC Machines?.md

 rclone lsd remote:folder
 rclone copy remote:folder  destination_folder
 ```
-You can find extended command list [here] (https://rclone.org/commands/).\
+You can find extended command list [here](https://rclone.org/commands/).<br>

 ### Mount your home folder over ssh(sshfs):
-This option is not very recommended but you can find the necessary documentation on:\
+This option is not very recommended but you can find the necessary documentation on:<br>
 (https://www.digitalocean.com/community/tutorials/how-to-use-sshfs-to-mount-remote-file-systems-over-ssh)